Convert millimeter to fractional inches

 Limits

-In practical terms it is rare to find denominators greater than 64.
-In these cases, the thousandth inch measurements "thousand" or "thou" (invented by Whitworth, the same as the threads) are more used and are equivalent to 1"/1000abbreviations:
+In practical workshop use, fractional inch measurements rarely exceed a denominator of 64.
+In such cases, the thousandth of an inch measurements "thousand" or "thou" (introduced by Whitworth, the same as the "threads") are more used and are equivalent to 1"/1000abbreviations:

 thousandth > thou (UK)